Caversham, Reading: History

 The first written description of Caversham as Cavesham appeared in the Domesday Book (1086) within the hundred of Binfield.
 This entry indicates that a sizeable community had developed with a considerable amount of land under cultivation.
 Robert de Montfort and Henry of Essex fought in front of Henry II under a bridge by the village.
 The martial Earl of Pembroke, who was a protector of Henry III, died in Caversham in the 13th century.

 Some time before 1106 a shrine to the Virgin Mary was established in Caversham.
 Its precise location is unknown, but it may have been near the present St Peter's Church.
 It became a popular place of pilgrimage, along with the chapel of St. Anne on the bridge and her well, whose waters were believed to have healing properties.
-By the 15th century the statue was plated in silver; Catherine of Aragon is recorded as visiting here on 17 July 1532.
+By the 15th century the statue was plated in silver and dressed in lifelike clothes with "cap and hair"; Catherine of Aragon is recorded as visiting here on 17 July 1532.
 The shrine was destroyed on 14 September 1538 under the command of Henry VIII.
 Only the well survives, now dry and surrounded by a protective wall, topped with a domed iron grill.
 A modern shrine to Our Lady has been re-established at the Roman Catholic Church of Our Lady and St. Anne.

 In the Middle Ages Caversham Manor was one of the demesnes of William Marshal, Earl of Pembroke and regent during King Henry III's minority.
 It was the place of his death.
 The medieval community was clustered on the north side of Caversham Bridge east of St Peter's Church, which was built in the 12th century.
 The third Earl of Buckingham donated the land for the church and neighbouring rectory, together with a considerable amount of land around it, to the Augustinian Notley Abbey near Long Crendon in Buckinghamshire.
 After the Dissolution of the Monasteries, these lands were given to Christ Church.
 The rectory stood in what is now Caversham Court park and herb garden where there are remains with information panels and flat foundation stones as well as a ha ha wall below giving a view over the River Thames and much of Reading and Tilehurst.